Oil and gas exploration

-At the Repsol Technology Lab, we work to develop methods that allow us to optimize our hydrocarbon exploration and production processes.
-There are three main objectives in this area: reduce the time it takes to start the production process, increase efficiency, and develop technologies that assist in each phase of an oil field's life cycle.
+Our goal is to reduce the time it takes to start the production process, increase efficiency, and develop technologies that assist in each phase of an oil field's life cycle, all the while ensuring that we are meeting our commitments in terms of safety and sustainability.

 Big Data and High Performance Computing (HPC) allow us to see under the layers of subsoil to perform comprehensive assessments of oil fields.
 In doing so, we are able to pursue optimal development plans that reduce uncertainties about subsoils and minimize the risks involved in the drilling process.
 Thanks to these latest advances in computing, we can improve the development of oil fields.